sbergot/wandering-mushroom/content/2020-12-01-streamlining-hacking.md

 - It is a versatile tool for players.
-Player can use it to manipulate information, take control of surveillance cameras, lock/unlock doors or even break stuff by operating them out of spec.
+Player can use it to manipulate information, take control of surveillance cameras, lock/unlock doors or even break stuff by operating them out of specs.
 In D&D the classic spell list has become more of a handy toolbox than a mysterious source of power.
 In cyberpunk hacking has gone from a mundane tool to an almost magical capability.